wizkie02/mm4all.new/README.md

 - `HomePage.jsx`: Landing page with introduction and featured content
 - `MeditationLibrary.jsx`: Browse and filter meditations
 - `MeditationPlayer.jsx`: Play and control meditations
-- `SleepSounds.jsx`: Library of ambient sounds for sleep and relaxation
+- `Sounds.jsx`: Library of ambient sounds for sleep and relaxation
 - `Shop.jsx`: E-commerce section for meditation products
 - `Resources.jsx`: Articles and guides about meditation
 - `About.jsx`: Information about MM4All